 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

 Updated 2019: The West Coast of Ireland is a beautiful part of Ireland.
-I spent 3 days doing a solo Ireland road trip driving up as much of the West Coast as I could and I couldn’t believe the beauty of it!
-The scenery on the West Coast of Ireland changes so dramatically between the South, Mid and North of the Coast and along the way there are lots of places to stop off at and visit.
+I spent 3 days in Ireland doing a solo Ireland road trip driving up as much of the West Coast as I could and I couldn’t believe the beauty of it!
+The scenery on the West Coast of Ireland changes so dramatically between the South, Mid and North of the Coast and along the way there are lots of places to stop off at and visit!

 Here are 10 places I recommend you visit on your West Coast of Ireland trip, things to see in Ireland and places to visit in Ireland, whether you are doing a road trip around Ireland or using public transport and doing day tours around Ireland!

 If you’re doing a road trip, these 2 posts will give you more information to help you out: